Functions

 Function name

-Function name can be any identifier and also it can start with .
+A function name can be any valid identifier.
+Additionally, it may start with the symbols .

 or ~